 Diagnosing the bladder cancer

 A urine test can be done to look for cancer cells.
-Blood tests are also done to check the blood count, kidney function and screen for liver enzyme abnormalities (which may be abnormal if there is spread of cancer to the liver).
+Blood tests are also done to check the blood count, kidney function, and screen for liver enzyme abnormalities (which may be abnormal if there is a spread of cancer to the liver).